fiquant/marketsimulator/doc/metaorder.rst

             order.factory.side.Peg(
                 order.factory.side_price.Limit(ops.constant(10)))

-creates limit orders of volume 10 split into lots of size 1 with price set to the best price of the order queue.
-These orders are cancelled after 10 units of time.

 creates limit orders with volume 10, price is taken as the best price (Peg order), sends them in portions of ``lotSize = 1`` and cancels them after ``expiry = 10`` units of time.